cnwagwu/tsd-portfolio/final-project.md

   1. Not clear from the get go which type of orientation you're supposed to look at!
 Liked the POC grouping!
 Looks really good!
   2. I've never seen this before!
 That's pretty cool!
 I get that the people of color bubble is about the same as the white.
 The label of people of color and white isn't super clear phrasing.
   3. I don’t know if this is relevant but I don’t know what the rideshare program is.
 This is super cool but hard to figure out how to use.
-- Can you identify what is a worse outcome and which is a better outcome based on the information from the visualization?
-  1.
-  2.
-  3.
 - What might you do differently to change this visualization?
 What would you add, change, or remove?
   1.Put percentage so it's clear.
 My attention isn;t going to the subtittle.
 Grouping of people of color isn't working.
 The color scheme isn't super clear.
 Not very clear to see that they're working more.
 Change the color.
 POC must be a darker color.
   2. Compare by not very informative.
 Say roughly 55%.
 The subtitle.
 Detail the ride program.
 Make it Not much of a lead up to why we're talking about rideshare.